 Bonus pic of ARMNHMR at our studio for a guest lecture S9:

 Write 5 reasons why each: turntables, CDJs, and controllers would be GOOD and BAD.
 Fill out the doc with your name in the Homework Upload Drive.

 I.e. Turntables would be bad in a scenario if i had to bring them up stairs because they look very heavy

 Turntables would would be good if i wanted to look at a platter moving and scratch.

 Use this article for reference: Choosing the right DJ equipment

 This was written back in the day, so the information about audio interfaces is outdated, but the pros and cons regarding the equipment still apply.

-Interview the S14 STAFF!
-(9 interviews due 6/18 and 10 interviews due 6/25 - does not include management) Refer to the Syllabus for staff contact.
+Complete half of your S15 STAFF interviews!
+(10 interviews due 2/11 and 11 interviews due 2/18) Refer to the Syllabus for staff contact.